-- 5. How to review information only on the new PaMs implemented or planned since the previous NC/BR - According to paragraph 6 of the UNFCCC reporting guidelines on BRs, the Party should report on its mitigation actions implemented or planned since the previous NC/BR to achieve its target.
-The reporting should be clear and, if the Party reported only on new PaMs, it should provide reference to the previous NCs/BRs where the previously existing mitigation actions are described. - The ERT should check and verify the references to previous NCs/BRs and ensure that the reported PaMs are indeed new and complementary to those reported in previous NCs/BRs.
+5. How to review information only on the new PaMs implemented or

+• According to paragraph 6 of the UNFCCC reporting guidelines on BRs, a Party shall report on its mitigation actions, including on the PaMs it has implemented or plans to implement since its last NC or BR to achieve its economy-wide emission reduction target.
+The reporting should be clear and, if the Party reported only on new PaMs, it should provide reference to the previous NCs/BRs where the previously existing mitigation actions are described.